-If agencies (schools) decide not to take any further action they must record their rational for this decision via their internal recording mechanisms.
-It is critical that there records are retained in case there is further or repeated concern, if schools are unclear about what action to take they must seek appropriate advice from the Designated Officer for Safeguarding (DOS)
+If schools decide not to take any further action, they must record their rational for this decision via their internal recording mechanisms.
+It is critical that their records are retained in case there is further or repeated concern, if schools are unclear about what action to take, they must seek appropriate advice from the Designated Officer for Safeguarding (DOS).